Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Dataset Organization

 \subsubsection{Sonar Image Quality Assessment:}

-The sonar image quality (SIQ) assessment is done based on well-developed metrics for optical image quality assessment (IQA).
-We utilize the no-reference, completely blind IQA metric Natural Image Quality Evaluator (NIQE) \cite{mittal}, which constructs a quality score from a natural scene statistic model trained on undistorted images.
+The sonar image quality assessment is done based on well-developed metrics for optical image quality assessment (IQA).
+We utilize the no-reference, completely blind IQA metric Natural Image Quality Evaluator (NIQE), which constructs a quality score from a natural scene statistic model trained on undistorted images \citep{mittal}.
+Although there are some sonar quality metrics \citep{liu-siq, chen-siq}, they generally rely on reference images and measure signal degradation during transmission, which is not suitable for our dataset.
 There are many challenges in evaluating the quality of a sonar image, the first of which being that many IQA metrics are targeted at measuring quality deterioration from compression.
-However, our sonar images are not compressed---rather, any distortion in the images is a result of when the Iver3 is surveying shallower sites, making it more vulnerable to drift from waves (Fig. \ref{fig:metrics}d).
+However, our sonar images are not compressed -- rather, any distortion in the images is a result of when the Iver3 is surveying shallower sites, making it more vulnerable to drift from waves (Fig. \ref{fig:metrics}d).
 If the shipwreck partially falls into the nadir, this can cause significant interference and acoustic shadows that disrupt the geometry of the wreck (Fig. \ref{fig:metrics}e).
 Additionally, if the shipwreck falls into the outer edges of the sonar image, the increased noise of more distant acoustic returns causes significant noise in the final sonar image (Fig. \ref{fig:metrics}f).
 Informed by the NIQE score, we assign classes of 1-3 to the images where 1 indicates poorer sonar image quality and 3 indicates higher image quality.